 More Efficient Power

 The primary purpose of a transmission is to allow an engine to operate at its optimum speed, while “transmitting” the engine’s horsepower and torque, at appropriate levels, to the truck’s drive axle and then the wheels to propel the vehicle at the desired acceleration and top-end speed.
-Wasted energy, at any point in that process, results in diminished fuel economy.
+At any point in that process, wasted energy results in diminished fuel economy.

 According to Renneker, the industry is focusing on the following three aspects of transmissions to minimize energy loss and ensure optimal operation: